 Lykos gave a weak laugh.
 "I acted like a drunk goose in there.
 You'll have to apologize for me to your friend.
 I fear I broke at least one of the glass bottles that stood balanced on the side of the porcelain tub."

 "As long as you didn't vomit all over the floor I'm sure she'll forgive you."
-Glaw's head was less full of mist now.
-He was beginning to glimpse his own thoughts around the nausea and they were images of the Imperial Palace.
+Glaw's head wasn't as full of mist now.
+Despite nausea he was beginning to glimpse his own thoughts and they were images of the Imperial Palace.
 I must be going mad.

 "You lied to Miss Argall, yesterday," Lykos said out of the blue, pulling the blanket tighter around himself.